-8.1 The Student's signature on the Room Condition Report establishes the Student's acceptance of the condition of the room and its contents at the time of first occupancy and, therefore, becomes the standard for assessing the condition of the room and contents at the termination of occupancy.
+8.1 The student’s signature on the Room Condition Report establishes the Student’s acceptance of the condition of the room and its contents at the time of the first occupancy and therefore, becomes the standard for assessing the condition of the room and the contents at the termination of occupancy.

 9.2 Entry can be made by any authorized University official or agent after knocking and after no response for a reasonable lapse of time.

 9.3 Room inspections will be made according to the terms specified in the Residential Life Handbook.
 Facility inspections are made periodically by members of the Facilities and Residential Life staff or their authorized agents to determine need for repairs or renovation as well as to evaluate the general condition, safety, and maintenance of the rooms.
-Unless otherwise specified in this Agreement, notification of these facility inspections will be given to the Student at least twenty four (24) hours in advance.
-If it is revealed during such an inspection that University property is not properly located in a room, or that violations of the terms of this Agreement exist, termination of the Student occupancy or other appropriate disciplinary action may result.
+Unless otherwise specified in this Agreement notification will be given to the Student twenty-four (24) hours in advance.
+If it is revealed during such an inspection that the University property is not properly located in a room, or that violations of the terms of this Agreement exist, termination of the Student occupancy or other appropriate disciplinary action may result.

 9.5 The University reserves the right to confiscate and/or destroy any and all property owned or in possession of the Student without compensation therefore if such property is prohibited or held or stored on University property in violation of the terms of this Agreement.

-11.1 Overnight guests of the same sex as themselves for Undergraduate residents and overnight guests of either sex for Graduate Residents are limited to a maximum of three (3) nights in any given one (1) week period.
+11.1 Overnight guests of the same sex as themselves for Undergraduate residents and overnight guests of either sex for Graduate Residents are limited to a maximum of three (3) consecutive nights in any given one (1) week period.
 Residents are limited to a maximum of two (2) overnight guests.
-The host Student must request, receive, and be able to show upon demand to any Universityofficial or agent, a "guest ID" for each overnight guest who is a non-resident of University housing and/or a non-student visitor.
+The host Student must request, receive, and be available to show upon demand to any University official or agent, a guest ID for each overnight guest who is a non-resident of University housing and/or a non-student visitor.
 The guest ID must be approved for each date requested.

 11.2 Absence of required approvals or the presence of unauthorized guests in any residence unit constitutes violations of the terms of this Agreement and sufficient cause for the University to terminate the Student’s license to occupy any residence unit.

-12.1 This Agreement and all matters related to it shall be governed by, and construed in accordance with, the laws of the State of New York.
+12.1 This Agreement and all matter related to it shall be governed by, and construed in accordance with, the laws of the State of New York.

-13.2 Delivery of this Agreement signed by the signatories does not constitute acceptance by the University unless it is approved and accepted by the University as evidenced by the signature of the Dean of Students/Director of Residential Life or his/her designee on the Residential Life Assignment Confirmation which denotes the room assignment.
+13.2 Delivery of this signed Agreement by the signatories does not constitute acceptance by the University unless it is approved and accepted by the University as evidence by the signature of the Dean of Students/Director of Residential Life, or his/her designee on the Residential Life Assignment Confirmation which denotes the room assignment.

 13.3 The University reserves the right to make reasonable modifications in costs for accommodations, facilities, food services; and to make such new or added regulations as may be dictated by unforeseen circumstances such as labor disorders, war, contagious diseases or other dire emergency; or by any Government authority imposing restrictions and/or regulations relative to heating, weather conditions, economic considerations, fire regulations; or for any other unusual or unanticipated conditions.